crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 History

-Air Maldives was the first national airline and flag carrier of the Maldives.
-It was established on 1 October 1974 during the presidency of Ibrahim Nasir.
-After operating for about 26 years, the airline declared bankruptcy and stopped all operations in 2000.
+Air Maldives, the Maldives' first national airline and flag carrier, was founded on 1 October 1974 during the presidency of Ibrahim Nasir.
+For 26 years, it played a pivotal role in the country’s aviation sector until ceasing operations in 2000 due to bankruptcy.

-Air Maldives entered into service with two Convair 440 aircraft purchased from Caribbean United Airlines, dubbed "Flying Fish I" (8Q-AM101) and "Flying Fish II" (8Q-AM102).
-The first Air Maldives aircraft landed at Hulhulé Airport on 9 October 1974.
+The airline commenced service with two Convair 440 aircraft acquired from Caribbean United Airlines, named "Flying Fish I" (8Q-AM101) and "Flying Fish II" (8Q-AM102).
+The first Air Maldives aircraft touched down at Hulhulé Airport on 9 October 1974, marking a significant milestone in the nation's aviation history.

 0992967.jpg